intellivoid/AsyncAPY/README.md

 Both the byte order and the header size can be customized, by setting the `AsyncAPY.byteorder` and ` AsyncAPY.header_size` parameters

-__Note__: Internally, also ZiProto requests are converted into JSON-like structures and then into Python dictionaries, and then converted back to ZiProto before being sent to the client.
+__Note__: Internally, also ZiProto requests are converted into JSON-like data structures, and then converted back to ZiProto before being sent to the client.
 In order to be valid, then, the request MUST have a key-value structure, and then be encoded in ZiProto